 Operator's response: Run the test program CONFIGURATION to check the state of the different device interfaces.
 If no errors are given, it is possibly due to noise.
 Call ND for hardware service if errors occur.

 23 DEVICE ERROR HARDWARE DEVICE NO. <nnn> STATUS <nnn>

-Probably a hardware error.
+A device failure has occurred, probably a hardware error.
 The following hardware device numbers are used: